azminajaheer/MammoMind/README.md

 ---

 ## Running the App - -
 please read requirements.txt .
-Intall all necessary Python libraries first.
+Install all necessary Python libraries first.

 From the project root:

 streamlit run app/app.py

-Then, The app will launch in your browser.
+Then, the app will launch in your browser.

 ## Disclaimer